AbdelilahOu/Rusty-school/README.md

 # RustThingy

-## WHATS THIS

-This is school management system build using:
+School management api build using:

 - actix-web as backend server
 - postgres as database